fyrst-digital/shogun/readme.md

 As you can see there are two major hookpoint.
 Number one is the `cookieBannerClasses` array.
 You can override it in your template inclusion.
 Number two is the wrapping block.
 So you can extend the component in your own template.

-## Icons
-Icons will be pure SVG in CSS icons because of some advantages over SVG in HTML.
-All icons coming from shogun are prefixed with `sh` so the common class for shogun icons is `.sh-icon`.
-@todo: There will be a `sh_icon('name')` twig function that will render `<span class="sh-icon icon-name"></span>` to simplify markup.